wmclean26/SantasHelpr/README.md

 ## Project Structure

 - `app.py`: The main Flask application file.
-- `api_process.py`: Handles the processing of API calls.
-- `integration.py`: Integrates the EbayAPI call, RapidAmazon API call, the OutputParser, and chat, takes in the user input from the web interface and returns a JSON containing five gifts.
+- `api_process.py`: Integrates the EbayAPI call, RapidAmazon API call, the OutputParser, and chat, takes in the user input from the web interface and returns a JSON containing five gifts.
 - `config.ini`: Configuration file for API keys and other settings.
-- `chat/`: Contains the API call to Gemini to choose two alternative gift ideas to the one prompted by the user.
+- `Gemini/`: Contains the API call to Gemini to choose two alternative gift ideas to the one prompted by the user.
 - `EbayAPI/`: Contains the module for interacting with the eBay API.
 - `RapidAmazon/`: Contains the module for interacting with the RapidAPI Amazon endpoint.
-- `RecommendationAlgorithm/`: Contains the keyword extraction and recommendation logic for the NLP portion of the web interface.
+- `NLP/`: Contains the keyword extraction and recommendation logic for the NLP portion of the web interface.
-- `OutputParser/`: Takes a JSON input containing gifts from both Amazon and Ebay and a number of gifts to return.
+- `ProductFiltering/`: Takes a JSON input containing gifts from both Amazon and Ebay and a number of gifts to return.
 For this project, it picks three results out of ten for the main gift recommendations, and then one for the alternative gift options.
 - `templates/`: Contains the HTML templates for the web interface used in `app.py.`
 - `static/`: Contains the CSS and JavaScript files used in `app.py.`